paralus/relay/testdata/README.md

 POD_NAME - name of the relay instaance (auto generated) POD_NAMESPACE - namespace of the relay instance

-RAFAY_SENTRY -  URL to boostrap with sentry service RAFAY_RELAY_PEERSERVICE - To join gRPC with sentry peer service
+PARALUS_SENTRY -  URL to boostrap with sentry service PARALUS_RELAY_PEERSERVICE - To join gRPC with sentry peer service

 RELAY_USER_DOMAIN - domain suffix for relay user facing server